Sean Fitzpatrick on the one that got away: Rugby World Cup final 1995

 South Africa meanwhile had been far less striking in their run to the final.
 Indeed, France had thought they had beaten the Boks late on in the semi-final, only for a try to be disallowed.

-"Straight after the semi-final, we hopped on a plane and went back up to Johannesburg to maximise the benefit of being at altitude," Fitzpatrick said.
+"Straight after the semi-final [in Cape Town], we hopped on a plane and went back up to Johannesburg to maximise the benefit of being at altitude," Fitzpatrick said.

 "To be honest, after the game it was: 'Job done boys, outstanding.
 Well done, well played Jonah', and then from that moment on the Sunday morning when we woke up, it was like everything had changed.